Martha Josey: Early years

 Josey is originally from the Kilgore/Marshall, Texas area.
 Her love for horses was instilled by her father, who was one of the first directors for the American Quarter Horse Association (AQHA), and she began riding on a pony at a very early age.
 At age 10, Josey experienced the loss of a parent when her father died due to a heart attack.
 Josey's mother rented her land for oil for 25,000 dollars so that Martha could buy a gelding named CeBe Reed.
 After attending a rodeo in her teens, Josey became inspired to compete in the sport and began to work with CeBe Reed as a barrel racing horse.

 Martha married R.E.
-Josey in 1967, R.E.
+Josey in 1967.
+R.E.
 Josey died on February 24, 2022.

 Career

 Her first barrel horse, CeBe Reed, took her to 52 consecutive wins, and the awards she was given included seven horse trailers.
 Josey and CeBe competed in the National Finals Rodeo (NFR) in 1968 and 1969, winning $3,421 in prize money in 1969.
 Josey claims this horse is the reason she was able to quit her job and go pro.

 Her second horse, Sonny Bit O'Both, brought her to the NFR four consecutive years (1978-1981).
 Sonny is the only horse in history to win both the AQHA and the WPRA championships in the same year.
-In 1980, she won the World Barrel Racing Champion title at the NFR, the highest barrel racing title in professional barrel racing.
+In 1980, she won the barrel racing world championship at the NFR, the highest title in professional barrel racing.

 With the horse Jetonfer Pay, Josey won the Pro Tour Circuit in 1985, went to the NFR again, and was inducted into the National Cowgirl Museum and Hall of Fame.